attiimaster/ForRedditToGo/README.md

 **Features to be implemented for MVP:**
  - save threads
- - sort subreddits and threads
+ - fetch more content when user reaches bottom of current feed
  - skip feature (?)

 **Features to improve:**

+*sort feature:*
+ - add sort to search

 *search feature:*
  - adjust number of results
  - sorting options